About Jane & Pearl

 heartbeats, waiting... hoping."

 Shortly after this, I read "In Order to Live" by Yeonmi Park, and was deeply moved by her story.
 Growing up in North Korea, Yeonmi's greatest motivation in escaping to China was an entire bowl of warm rice.
 That was it.
 Tragically, after making it to China as a teenager she was trafficked, bought and sold, for less than a hundred dollars the first time.
 She now had rice, but again had no freedom, and it's all she wanted.
 Simply to be free.
 To not be someone else's property.

 Several months later, I had a vivid dream.
 I dreamt that one of my daughters was taken.
 We quickly found the house that she was being kept at.
 We pleaded with the man that was also keeping others to give our daughter back.
 He said, "she is very valuable to me, she will cost a lot."
 And in my dream I yelled, "she is invaluable! she has immeasurable worth!!"
 This person was telling me that my DAUGHTER had a price tag.
-But, in my dream (and in my real life) I have resources, and my husband's father was able to pay a price that was acceptable for her return.
+But, in my dream (and in my real life) I have resources, and a family member was able to pay a price that was acceptable for her return.
 And in that moment, in my dream with devastation, I felt the weight of all the faceless, nameless, statistics of especially women and children that are oppressed or held in captivity.
 They are someone's daughter.
 I thought of their mothers, fathers, their sisters, and brothers who want to fight for their freedom but can not.

 So I thought, "what do I have?"
 A little bit of nap time, and a love to watercolor and create, however simple it is.
 What if all profits from a watercolor design go to these nonprofit organizations that are working to help women and children who've survived unimaginable suffering.